-- One (1) of the visits must take place at the waiver participant's residence; - •One (1) visit must take place at the waiver participant's day service, including a nontraditional day program and - One (1) visit may take place at: o any location where an authorized service is rendered, OR o any location agreeable to the waiver participant.
+• One (1) visit must take place at the waiver participant's day service, including a nontraditional day program as appropriate; and o any location where an authorized service is rendered, as applicable in the waiver participant's plan.
+OR o any location agreeable to the waiver participant.